 In whatever format you choose, Choices Program curriculum units contain student readings, study guides and graphic organizers, lesson plans, and short videos.
 In the print format, these are organized into a Student Text and a Teacher Resource Book.
 In Digital Editions, these resources are organized into Parts.

-Student Texts from the Choices Program are usually about 45 to 60 pages long and contain all of the student readings for a curriculum unit.
+Student readings are usually the equivalent of about 45 to 60 pages for each curriculum unit.
 These readings reflect up-to-date historiography and aim to tell an inclusive, responsible history.
 They are written by the Choices Program’s curriculum developers and reviewed by scholars.

-The Student Texts also include primary source excerpts, images, maps, vocabulary definitions, and a list of print and online supplementary resources, all designed to help students understand more fully the material they are reading.
-Some Student Texts also include timelines or charts.
-The Digital Editions format includes video content produced by the Choices Program that is fully integrated for use by students and teachers.
+The readings include primary source excerpts, images, maps, and vocabulary definitions, all designed to help students understand more fully the material they are reading.
+Timelines or charts are often included.
+In Digital Editions, video content produced by the Choices Program is fully integrated into the readings.

-Our curriculum units usually contain 5 to 9 lessons and can take up to ten or more class periods to complete if all the readings and lessons are used.
-However, our units are completely flexible.
+Most Choices Program curriculum units contain 5 to 9 lessons and can take up to ten or more class periods to complete if all the readings and lessons are used.
+However, the units are completely flexible.
 Teachers can select which readings and activities are most useful for their students and utilize those that closely correspond to the aims of their classes.

-Most of our curriculum units have accompanying short, accessible videos produced by the Choices Program that feature scholars, practitioners, journalists, and others answering key questions about the topic at hand.
-These videos can be used to complement the Student Text and the Teacher Resource Book, but are not required to teach Choices’ curriculum units.
+Choices Program curriculum units include accompanying short, accessible videos produced by the Choices Program that feature scholars, practitioners, journalists, and others answering key questions about the topic at hand.
+These videos can be used to complement the student readings and accompanying lessons.
 Our entire video collection of more than 1,700 videos is available to anyone for free on our website.